 MISSION AND MINISTRY | How can we engage in dialogues of mutual respect and understanding in a world marked by conflict, isolation, and distrust?
 This year’s Mission Day speaker will address this topic as Loyola Marymount University’s annual celebration brings the community together to contemplate on, and rededicate to, the university’s core values.

 On Friday, Jan.
-25, 2019, at noon in Sacred Heart Chapel, Julie Hanlon Rubio, professor of social ethics at the Jesuit School of Theology of Santa Clara University, explores the theme “Finding Common Ground in a Polarized World: Possibilities and Perils,” and how we might engage in dialogues of mutual respect and understanding in a world marked by conflict, isolation, and distrust.
+25, 2019, at noon in Sacred Heart Chapel, Julie Hanlon Rubio, professor of social ethics at the Jesuit School of Theology of Santa Clara University, explores the theme “Finding Common Ground in a Polarized World: Possibilities and Perils.”
 Is finding common ground possible?
 Is it worthwhile?
 And how does LMU’s mission and identity shape how we approach these questions?

 All are welcome.
-Lunch reception to follow in the sculpture garden.
-An invitation and RSVP will follow.
+A lunch reception will follow in the Sculpture Garden.
+RSVP here.